carljm/django-secure/doc/middleware.rst

 X-XSS-Protection: 1; mode=block
 -------------------------------

-Some browsers have to ability to sanitize content that appears to be an `XSS attack`_.
+Some browsers have to ability to block content that appears to be an `XSS attack`_.
 They work by looking for Javascript content in the GET or POST parameters of a page.
-If the Javascript is replayed in the server's response the script is blocked from executing.
+If the Javascript is replayed in the server's response the page is blocked from rendering and a error page is shown instead.

 The `X-XSS-Protection header`_ is used to control the operation of the XSS filter.